gte959f/mac-dev-setup/README.md

     AWSSecretKey=<Your access id from IAM user account (or AWS root account)>
     $ chmod 600 .aws-credentials-master

 Step 2: If using IAM you'll need to create your own self signed X509 certificate and then upload to AWS.
+Here is some good [background](https://help.ubuntu.com/community/EC2StartersGuide) reading on what we will be setting up.

 NOTE: If you are not using an IAM user account and instead using the root account then skip the steps below and instead follow steps 1-6 *only* in this [alternate method](http://www.robertsosinski.com/2008/01/26/starting-amazon-ec2-with-mac-os-x/)

-Here is some good [background](https://help.ubuntu.com/community/EC2StartersGuide) reading on what we will be setting up

-A.  For IAM user accounts if you do not have an X509 certificate you will need to create one locally and upload it to your IAM user account
+First, for IAM user accounts if you do not have an X509 certificate you will need to create one locally and upload it to your IAM user account

     //This is to setup your amazon certificate and private key files (i.e. pk-*.pem and cert-*.pem)
     $ cd ~